apache/shardingsphere-elasticjob/docs/content/overview/_index.en.md

 ## Introduction

-Using ElasticJob can make developers no longer worry about the non functional requirements such as jobs scale out, so that they can focus more on business coding;
+Using ElasticJob can make developers no longer worry about the non-functional requirements such as jobs scale out, so that they can focus more on business coding;
 At the same time, it can release operators too, so that they do not have to worry about jobs high availability and management, and can automatic operation by simply adding servers.

 ### ElasticJob-Lite